wp-plugins/sully/readme.txt

 == Roadmap ==

 * Add control of number of updates to keep track of.
-* Add manual entires for when you add a plugin through FTP or other method.
+* Add manual entries for when you add a plugin through FTP or other method.
 * Add administration interface
 * Add uninstall routine
-* Add PHP and System change detection (aka RAM, Disk, PHP Version, etc.)